-Important Note: Any in-network deductible, copayment, and/or coinsurance (whichever applies to you) will be waived for: certain preventive drugs as recommended and supported by the Health Resources and Services Administration and the U.S. Preventive Services Task Force; and birth control drugs, WORDS IN ITALICS ARE EXPLAINED IN PART 2.

-diaphragms, and other covered birth control devices that are classified as "Tier 1" drugs or supplies on the Blue Cross and Blue Shield Drug Formulary.
+Important Note: Any in-network deductible, copayment, and/or coinsurance (whichever applies to you) will be waived for: certain preventive drugs as recommended and supported by the Health Resources and Services Administration and the U.S. Preventive Services Task Force; and birth control drugs, diaphragms, and other covered birth control devices that are classified as "Tier 1" drugs or supplies on the Blue Cross and Blue Shield Drug Formulary.
 If there are any birth control drugs or devices classified as "Tier 2" or "Tier 3" drugs or supplies, your cost share amount will still apply.
-Or, when you have prescription drug coverage under this PPO health plan, for out-of-network benefits, you must still pay your out-of-network cost share amount.
-However, if out-of-network coinsurance applies for Tier 1 drugs and supplies, your coinsurance for these covered birth control drugs and devices will not be more than 20%.
-(This change does not apply to you if your health plan is a grandfathered health plan under the Affordable Care Act.)
+(If out-of-network coinsurance applies for Tier 1 drugs and supplies, your out-of-network coinsurance for these covered birth control drugs and devices will not be more than 20%.)
+The provisions described in this paragraph do not apply to you if your health plan is a grandfathered health plan under the Affordable Care Act.